 Prepping Tips: Drying or Dehydrating Food

 In addition to food preservation methods such as freezing or canning, dehydrating or drying food is a time-tested and natural way to preserve fresh food.
-Unfortunately, most folks think it to be complicated and don’t know where or how to start.
+Unfortunately, most folks think it is not easy and don’t know where or how to start.
 Below you’ll find some recommended resources to help you on your way.

 Like Those Before Us

-Many people believe that the nutritional value of dried foods is greater than that of canned or frozen foods.
-Various methods can be used to dry foods that do not require expensive equipment, such as canning jars, storage shelves, chest freezers, or pressure or water bath canners.
+Many believe dried foods’ nutritional value is more significant than canned or frozen foods.
+Various methods can dry foods that do not require expensive equipment, such as canning jars, storage shelves, chest freezers, or pressure or water bath canners.

 Dehydrating or drying foods removes the excess moisture in fresh foods that promote bacteria or mold growth.
-Once foods are dried, it is vital to keep the foods stored in airtight packaging.
-A vacuum-sealer such as a Food Saver machine (We just got one of these, and it is one trick machine!) is a handy appliance to package dried foods for long-term storage or use while hiking or camping.
+Once foods are dried, keeping them in airtight packaging is vital.
+A vacuum sealer such as a Food Saver machine (We just got one of these, and it is one trick machine!) is a handy appliance to package dried foods for long-term storage or use while hiking or camping.

-Drying is an economical way to preserve fresh produce as well while it is in season.
+Drying is an economical way to preserve fresh produce in season.
 Vegetables, fruits, beef jerky, herbs, dried soup mixes, or grains are just a few things that can be successfully dried at home.

 Recommended Food Preservation Resources